-The introduction – Understanding the RSI
+The introduction – Understanding the RSI indicator

 The standard setting for the RSI is 14 periods which means that the RSI evaluates the last 14 candles, or time periods.

 For example, if all 14 price candles were bullish, the RSI would be 100 and if all 14 price candles were bearish, the RSI would be 0 (or relatively close to 100 and 0).
 And an RSI of 50 would mean that 7 past candles were bearish, 7 were bullish and the size of the average gain and loss was equal.
 The more candles were bullish than bearish, the higher the RSI generally speaking is.

-Oversold and Overbought
+Oversold and Overbought – The myth!

-The general idea is that when the RSI shows extremely high or extremely low values (higher than 70 or lower than 30), price is oversold or overbought.
+The general idea is that when the RSI shows extremely high or extremely low values (higher than 70 or lower than 30), price is said to be oversold or overbought.
 But, let’s recap what we have just learned to see if this is really true:

-When Support and Resistance breaks
+RSI For Support and Resistance

 The second time price went back to the level, the RSI was at 71, indicating a fairly strong bullish trend, the resistance level held again.
 It wasn’t until the last time when the RSI showed a value of 76 that the resistance level broke and price held above it with the RSI going all the way to currently 85.